Skip to main content

 Fall 2025 // Weekend Workshops

-The Design Lab is excited to offer ten in-person Weekend Workshops this spring for middle and high school students.
+The Design Lab is excited to offer seven in-person Weekend Workshops this fall for high school students.
 Each workshop will take place on Saturdays from 9:00am – 4:00pm with lunch at noon.
 See the weekend workshop schedule below.
-Students can register any time between February and one week in advance of each workshop, and students can register for as many weekend workshops as they are interested in.
+Students can register any time between October and one week in advance of each workshop, and students can register for as many weekend workshops as they are interested in.

 Workshops will introduce students to design thinking and the design process through challenge-based activities.
 Through these workshops, students will have the opportunity to develop a better understanding of our designed world and find answer to these questions: What is design?
 How do designers think?